Home

 What is the difference between CO₂ laser and conisation?

-Laser destroys abnormal tissue by vaporisation — fast, precise, without sampling.
-No microscopic analysis possible.
-Indications: persistent CIN 1, ectropion, condylomas.
-Conisation removes a cone-shaped fragment — histological analysis confirms diagnosis, verifies margins, rules out micro-invasion.
-Indications: CIN 2, CIN 3, adenocarcinoma in situ.
-The choice depends on exact lesion grade and pregnancy plans.
+Laser destroys the abnormal tissue by vaporising it — fast, precise, but without sampling.
+No microscopic analysis is then possible.
+It is indicated for persistent CIN 1, ectropion, condylomas.
+Conisation removes a cone-shaped piece of cervix — microscopic analysis then confirms the diagnosis, checks the margins, and makes sure no cells have started to spread.
+It is indicated for CIN 2, CIN 3, or an early glandular cancer (AIS).
+The choice between the two depends on the exact severity of the lesion and on your pregnancy plans.

 💡 Learn more about conisation →